microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 ### Editing API

 The editing operations offered by SharedTree, even for unschematized data, need not be the ones prescribed by the model.
-Instead, we see value in offering two sets higher-level operations: one for fixed-sized fields and one for dynamically-sized fields.
+Instead, we see value in offering two sets of higher-level operations: one for fixed-sized fields and one for dynamically-sized fields.
 The impact of this is two-fold:

 - It makes the editing API more expressive and more familiar.